tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

 Import a PlayListList Component
 	Render the new component PlayListList

-This will require 3 new files
+This new feature will require 3 new files
 1) PlayListListResults.js .. modelled on SearchResults.js.
 The key difference will be

 `class PlayListListResults extends React.Component {